 And since you only need a cup for this recipe, you'll have plenty left to enjoy a glass or two!

 White Wine Roasted Vegetables is a perfect dish for holiday entertaining.
+I like to serve it alongside Mashed Sweet Potatoes, and other plant-based dishes.

 Besides White Wine Roasted Vegetables, you can also use wine in a variety of dishes.